nomis/logitech-z906/interface.rst

 byte, odd parity and 1 stop bit.
 All communication is initiated by the console.

-The amplifier will not turn on its power to the speakers until the console is present.
+The amplifier will not turn on its power to the speakers until the console is present (pin 15).
 It will turn off its power immediately if there is no console present.
 The power supply for the console is always active.
+The amplifier should be powered off using pin 15 when not actively in use otherwise it will waste power and heat up.

 The console will get upset if the amplifier doesn't respond to communication (this is the cause of the 2, 3 or 4 error indication displayed on the console